Weighted Context-Free-Language Ordered Binary Decision Diagrams: Weighted CFLOBDDs (WCFLOBDDs)

-\emph{Obligation 2.} This property is established by giving a (deterministic) procedure to convert a decision tree with $2^{2^k}$ leaves into a level-$k$ WCFLOBDD (satisfying all structural invariants).
-The construction is given in Appendix~\sectref{canonicalness}.
+\emph{Obligation 2.} This property is established by giving a (deterministic) construction to convert a decision tree with $2^{2^k}$ leaves into a level-$k$ WCFLOBDD (satisfying all structural invariants).
+The construction is given in Appendix ~\sectref{canonicalness}.
 (The construction is a recursive procedure that works greedily over the decision tree, from left to right.)

-\emph{Obligation 3.} This property is established by unfolding a WCFLOBDD $C$ into a decision tree, folding the decision tree back to a WCFLOBDD $C'$, and showing that $C'$ is isomorphic to $C$.
-(The folding-back step uses the same deterministic construction from Obligation 2.) \end{proof}
+\emph{Obligation 3.} This property is established by (i) unfolding WCFLOBDD $C$ into a decision tree; (ii) folding the decision tree back to a WCFLOBDD $C'$; and (iii) showing that $C'$ is isomorphic to $C$.
+(The folding-back step uses the same deterministic construction from Obligation 2.) \end{ProofSketch}

+The folding/unfolding constructions of Obligations 2 and 3 are used solely for the purpose of proving \theoref{Canonicity}; they are not explicit operations on WCFLOBDDs.

+\textit{Intuition.} Structural invariants (\ref{Inv:1})-(\ref{Inv:Structural:End}), which deal with return tuples, ensure that the WCFLOBDD for a Boolean function $f$ has a \textit{``left-to-right''} folding of the decision tree for $f$ (with the same variable ordering).
+Structural invariants (\ref{Inv:Weights:Start})-(\ref{Inv:Weights:End}), which deal with weights, ensure that there cannot be two {\protoWCFLOBDD}s for the same decision-tree structure that have different sets of level-$0$ groupings, i.e., with different $(lw, rw)$ weights.
+The deterministic construction algorithm that folds a decision tree into a WCFLOBDD involves a two-step process.
+The decision tree is first converted into a weighted decision tree (a decision tree with weights on the edges), and then the weighted decision tree is folded into a WCFLOBDD.
+The first step enforces the structural invariants of the weights and the second step of \textit{``left-to-right''} folding handles the structural invariants that deal with the return tuples.